 The Martello Tower Group operates the following AX25 packet radio stations.

-MB7UA is a simple standalone digipeater located at Point Clear, near St. Osyth in Essex (JO01mt).
+MB7UA is a simple standalone digipeater located in central Clacton-on-Sea.
 It is purely a TNC and a radio running as a RELAY digipeater intended as a local fill-in for mobile APRS stations in the area.

 MB7UA prior to installation on site

 MB7UH is an APRS digipeater which is co-sited with the GB3CE repeater at the site of the Colchester General Hospital (JO01kv).
 MB7UH runs 10 watts ERP from a dipole approximately 100ft above the ground.
 The site itself is 260ft ASL.